Abubakar ibn Umar Garba el-Kanemi: Boko Haram crisis

 Since 2009, Borno State has suffered from the Boko Haram insurgency, an armed rebellion by the militant jihadist Boko Haram.
 Boko Haram is opposed to the political establishment and the traditional elites of northern Nigeria.
 Initial successes of Boko Haram in Borno State have been attributed to ethnic affiliations, since insurgents could easily hide among their relatives, as well as poor social control by traditional elders.
 Abubakar did not enjoy the same popularity as some of Nigeria's other traditional elders, such as the emirs of Kano or Zaria, since he had been appointed by the governor recently and never publicly condemned abuses by the Nigerian security forces.

 In 2012, Abubakar narrowly escaped assassination by Boko Haram when a suicide bomber attacked the Maiduguri Central Mosque during a Friday prayer.
 The Nigerian government of Muhammadu Buhari claimed successes against Boko Haram in 2018, though these claims were dismissed by Abubakar, who thanked the government for their efforts but stated that Borno was still suffering from killings and kidnappings at a daily basis and that "nobody dare move out of Maiduguri by 10 kilometres without being confronted, attacked by Boko Haram".

 In 2020, Abubakar stated that 13 district heads in Borno had been killed by Boko Haram, and that Boko Haram had transitioned from operating near Maiduguri to setting up headquarters in other local government areas and towns in Borno.
-On account of the massive amount of deaths and large-scale destruction of infrastructure Abubakar requested government funding for reconstruction projects.
+On account of the massive number of deaths and large-scale destruction of infrastructure Abubakar requested government funding for reconstruction projects.
 Nigeria launched a "safe corridor" programme in 2016 to de-radicalise, rehabilitate, and re-integrate former Boko Haram fighters.
 Abubakar criticised the programme in 2021, stating "Many people were killed along with their property for 12 years.
 And you people and the media expect us to forget and forgive the repentant terrorists?"

 In August 2021, Abubakar stated that order had largely been restored in Borno and thanked the Buhari government for their support.
 Abubakar reported that all local government areas that had been under Boko Haram control had been liberated and that normal business activity had resumed across the state.
 The shehus of the Dikwa and Bama emirates in Borno State, relatives of Abubakar, lived in exile for much of the insurgency until both were able to be formally invested in their respective seats in February 2025.
 In 2024, Abubakar called on the government to "take the war to the doorsteps of the terrorists" calling for operations in areas with little to no civilian presence, such as Guzamala.
 In April 2025, Abubakar warned of increasing Boko Haram attacks in Borno.